himanshu-pathak12/VrindaStore-DataAnalysis/README.md

 # VrindaStore-DataAnalysis
-Excel data analysis project utilizing ETL procedures, data visualization, and producing insights that can be put to use for the Vrinda Store.
+Excel Data Analysis Project utilizing ETL procedures, Data Visualization, and producing insights that can be put to use for the Vrinda Store.